powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 - `TRANSIENT`: the second stage of the short circuit, before the system stabilizes.
 The transient reactance of generators will be used.
 - `STEADY_STATE`: the last stage, once all transient effects are gone.

 The default value is `TRANSIENT`.
-The transient and subtransient reactances of the generators are stored in the [short circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)
+The transient and subtransient reactances of the generators are stored in the [short-circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)

 **sub-transient-coefficient**